Frequently asked questions:

 If we have not heard from you by 9.30/10.00am, we will contact you, asking for information on the whereabouts of your child.
 If we leave a message, please telephone us back as soon as possible with this information.
 It is important for pupils to be on time for school as children who arrive late disrupt the learning of the whole classroom.

 Other useful information:

-Our policy on mobile telephones has always been extremely successful.
-The policy states that pupils are allowed to bring their mobile telephones to school but must have them switched off whilst on the premises.
-The only exception to this is where they make a decision to stay after school and need to let someone know; in this event, they may make a quick call after school to the relevant person but the telephone must then be switched off.
+Pupils are allowed to bring their mobile telephones to school but must have them switched off whilst on the premises.
 If a mobile telephone rings during the school day, it will be confiscated and the parent/carer asked to collect it on behalf of the child.
 This has proved to be an excellent deterrent for pupils who might ‘forget’ to switch off the telephone.
 Similarly, if your child brings a mobile telephone to school, we cannot be held responsible if it is lost or stolen.